CharlieGreenman/webpack-angular1.5-razroo/README.md

-# The world's most cutting edge NPM + Webpack + Angular 1.5 Build System
+# The world's most cutting edge Angular 1.5 Build System

 ## To use run the following commands ##